IS IT SAFE TO TRAVEL TO CHINA IN 2024?

 You need a visa to travel to China.
 Until recently a visa could only be granted if you produced an invitation from a Chinese citizen or a highly detailed itinerary, but starting Jan.
 1, 2024, you no longer need to submit either of these for a visa.

-Even though the requirements have been eased, you still need that visa before you’re allowed into the country.
+Even though requirements have been eased, you still need that visa before you’re allowed into the country.

 Also, as Y Travel notes, get used to carrying your passport with you at all times when you’re in China.
 You’ll need it to make travel bookings and perform other travel activities.